xXleowXx/gitlab-charts/doc/backup-restore/restore.md

 ### Restore the rails secrets

 The GitLab chart expects rails secrets to be provided as a Kubernetes Secret with content in YAML.
-On Omnibus GitLab instance, secrets are stored in JSON format in the `/etc/gitlab/gitlab-secrets.json` file.
+On an Omnibus GitLab instance, secrets are stored in JSON format in the `/etc/gitlab/gitlab-secrets.json` file.
 To convert the file and create the secret:

 1. Copy the file `/etc/gitlab/gitlab-secrets.json` to the workstation where you run `kubectl` commands.